jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

 ### 12 Information required in notice of requirement
 (1) For the purposes of section 43(3)﻿(d), a notice of requirement must include the following information:
-  (a) a description of the site to which the notice of requirement applies, including whether the site is within or adjacent to a statutory area (as defined in a relevant Treaty settlement Act); and
+  (a) a description and map of the site to which the notice of requirement applies, including whether the site is within or adjacent to a statutory area (as defined in a relevant Treaty settlement Act); and
   (b) information on the effects of the proposed project or work on the environment, together with a description of how any adverse effects will be mitigated; and
   (c) confirmation that the notice of requirement complies with section 46(2)﻿(a), (b), and (d); and (d) an assessment of the project or work against—